canonical/ubuntu-pro-docs/account-setup.rst

 Set up a new Landscape SaaS account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To set up Landscape SaaS, navigate to `https://landscape.canonical.com/signup <https://landscape.canonical.com/signup>`_ and follow the steps indicated to create your account.
+To set up Landscape SaaS, navigate to `the Landscape sign up page <https://landscape.canonical.com/signup>`_ and follow the steps indicated to create your account.

 After initial setup, you can log into your account at `Landscape SaaS <landscape_saas_>`_.